akilm/Clock-Multiplier/README.md

 ### LINUX

 1. LTspice is not directly supported on LINUX distributions.
-2. LINUX users must install WINE.
 Wine is a linux software that creates windows environment and allows you to run various windows programs.
-Download wine from Wine.
+2. Click here to install [WINE](https://wiki.winehq.org/Download).
-3. Download LTspice setup for windows from DOWNLOAD .Click on ```Download for windows```
+3. Download LTspice setup for windows from [LTSpice Download for Windows](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).Click on ```Download for windows``` .
 4. Right click on the downloaded setup file and select the option ```Open With > Wine Windows Program Loader```
 5. Accept the license and follow basic installation steps.